yuroulan/yuroulan/README.md

 - 🌱 Passionate about developing advanced algorithms and innovative solutions
 - 📈 Experienced in project management, GUI design, and energy audits
 - 🌍 Advocate for integrating additive manufacturing and environmental monitoring
 - 🚀 Let’s connect and collaborate on exciting projects!
-Feel free to customize any part of this bio to better reflect your personal style or specific projects you want to highlight!